xiaoluo2017/Voting_app/README.md

 ```
 * open your browser and go to localhost:3000

+## Desciption
+As a visitor, you can:
+* See everyone's polls on the home page
+* By clicking on the specific poll, see the options and results in chart form of this poll

+As a log in user, in addition to the above, you also can:
+* Create a poll with any number of possible items
+* Vote on everyone's polls, if there is no matching option, you can add a custom one.
+And for each poll, you're allowed to vote only  once
+* Browse all of your history polls
+* Delete your poll

 ## Demo
 A demonstration of this app can be seen [running on heroku](https://shielded-fortress-87400.herokuapp.com/)